 1. Both the biophysical and human processes and concepts needed to understand the broader issues of socio-ecological systems.
-This will include, amongst others, ecosystem functioning, biodiversity, ecosystem services, resilience, vulnerability, risk management, tipping-points, sustainability and related concepts in the field.
-We will also explore current understanding of how environmental change (both physical and human changes in the environment) will affect socio-ecological systems.
-This will include content on international assessment processes such as the IPCC and IPBES.
+This includes ecosystem functioning, biodiversity, ecosystem services, resilience, vulnerability, risk management, tipping-points, sustainability and related concepts in the field.
+We will also explore current understanding of how physical and human environmental changes affect socio-ecological systems, including content on international assessment processes such as the IPCC and IPBES.

-Lecturers (KIT): Prof. Dr. Almut Arneth, Prof. Dr. Mark Rounsevell, Dr. Richard Fuchs, Dr. Sam Rabin, Dr. Heera Lee, Dr. David Martin Belda, Dr. Calum Brown, Dr. Verena Seufert, Dr. Penelope Whitehorn, Dr. Christine Herschlein, Dr. Bumsuk Seo.
+Lecturers (KIT): Prof. Dr. Almut Arneth, Prof. Dr. Mark Rounsevell, Dr. Richard Fuchs, Dr. Sam Rabin, Dr. Heera Lee, Dr. David Martin Belda, Dr. Calum Brown, Dr. Verena Seufert, Dr. Penelope Whitehorn, Dr. Anita Bayer, Dr. Bumsuk Seo.
 External keynote speakers not yet confirmed.

-Applications: Applications are open from 1 to 31 March 2018.
-The cost for travel and accommodation is the student’s own responsibility; KIT will cover the remaining cost (lunches, materials and the field excursion).
-If you wish to apply please send a CV and a letter of motivation (limited to one page), signed by your supervisor, to: email@example.com.
-Successful applicants will be notified by mid April 2018.
+Applications: Application deadline is 31 March 2019.
+Please send a CV and a letter of motivation (limited to one page), signed by your supervisor, to: email@example.com.
+Successful applicants will be notified in April 2019.

 This summer school contributes to the Global Land Programme (GLP) and the Analysis, Integration and Modelling of the Earth System (AIMES) project of Future Earth.